ulrich/stepup-authentication-with-keycloak-and-spring-boot/backend/README.md

   keycloak-net: { }
 ```

-### Create the Keycloak stepup configuration realm
+### Create the Keycloak the stepped-up configuration realm

-The detailed configuration can be found in this the [keycloak/config/realm.json](./keycloak/config.realm.json) file, but
+The detailed configuration can be found in this the [keycloak/config/realm.json](../keycloak/config/stepup-realm.json)
-we can highlight some points:
+file, but we can highlight some points:

-- The client `user-client` is mandated for delivering an `access token` to the user
+- The client `user-client` is mandated for delivering an `access token` to the user,
-- The frontend-url property has necessary to be set to http://keycloak:8080 for the issuer claim value
+- The frontend-url property has necessary to be set to http://172.30.0.2:8080 for the issuer claim value.

 ### Create the OAuth2 security layer